lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

 based on energy considerations.
 For further details, please refer to classical textbooks like Ref. :cite:`frenkel2023understanding`.

-Using hydrid potentials
+Adapting the pair style
 -----------------------

-The first particularly of our system is that it combines water and silica, which necessitates the use of two force fields: Vashishta (for :math:`\text{SiO}_2`), and TIP4P (for water).
-Here, the TIP4P/2005 model is employed for the water :cite:`abascal2005general`.
+For this next step, we need to define the parameters for the water molecules and the cross-interactions between water and silica.
+The TIP4P/2005 model is employed for the water :cite:`abascal2005general`, while no specific parameters are set for the silica itself.
+The atoms of the silica will remain frozen during this part.
+Only the cross-interactions between water and silica need to be defined.
 Create a new file called **gcmc.lmp**, and copy the following lines into it:

 .. code-block:: lammps